openvinotoolkit/openvino/tools/pot/docs/AccuracyAwareQuantizationUsage.md

 compress_model_weights(compressed_model)

 # Step 7: Save the compressed model to the desired path.
-# Set save_path to the directory where the model should be saved
+# Set save_path to the directory where the model should be saved.
 compressed_model_paths = save_model(
     model=compressed_model,
     save_path="optimized_model",